fairfield-university-is510-fall2017/final-project-four-score/README.md

  ## Things We Learned
- - It is very important to have your database well designed base on the rule of normalization
- - The order of creating tables is extrememly important.
-It is important to identify weak and strong entities as well as levels among the tables
+ - It is very important to have your database well designed base on the rule of normalization.
+The order of creating tables and identifying weak and strong entities as well as levels among the tables
  - It is important to know more than one method of solving the same problem because sometimes not all methods work with what you are trying to do
+ - Gather facts,data and decide on a purpose before diving into to code.
- - Always ask the help!!!
+ - Always ask for help!!!
 Whether it is from the professor, teammates or google.
-Asking early prevents you from misusing time and identifying the problem early on
+Asking early prevents you from misuse of time and identifying the problem early on